pmooney-extend/pmooney-extend.github.io/index.md

 <h3 id="cart-integration-snippet">Create custom cart integration snippet</h3>

-Inside your shopify theme code editor create a new snippet called **extend-cart-integration**.
+Inside your Shopify theme code editor create a new snippet called **extend-cart-integration**.
 This is where you will call the Extend APIs to handle adding warranties to the cart.

 **Themes** → **Snippets** → **Add a new snippet**